The Haunted Apartment That Changed While I Slept

 On the fifth night, after my twenty-eighth step, a narrow door appeared beside the kitchen cabinet.
 No handle.
 Smooth wood etched with faint lines like a floor plan.

-The air around it felt warmer.
+The air around it felt warmer than the rest of the room.

 At 12:00, the clicking returned—closer now.
 The walls eased apart.
-The door opened.

 Shifting hallway inside a haunted apartment with changing layout